arunsatyarth/OneMiner/README.md

 Download from Github
 https://github.com/arunsatyarth/OneMiner/releases

-# Donations
-If you would like to support this project, your donations would be greatly appreciated

-### Bitcoin
-1MtjqqLDtbLvMY8s3vw2SCynGqSvszJf4V

-### Ethereum
-0x033ff6918d434cef3887d8e529c14d1bcb91ca8b

-### Litecoin
-LgPDDxVbtB4khAd4b6MmP6GGV3JSdyShpR

 # Screenshot
 Screenshot of a 6 GPU Rig mining ZCash with 3 AMD and # NVidia cards